Dhairya01112k/Automated_Cheque_Processor/README.md

 <b>INTRODUCTION</b>: Through this project, we are aiming to automate the process of cheque processing.
 In order to perform the task of cheque verification, we developed a tool which acquires the cheque leaflet key components, essential for the task of cheque clearance using image processing and deep learning methods.
 These components include the bank branch code, cheque number, legal as well as courtesy amount, cheque date, account number, and signature patterns.

+# Methodology
+The OCR (Optical Character Reader) has been used to scrap out the words from the Cheque Leaflet.
+The OCR has been used to provide Account Number, legal amount, Courtesy Amount,Cheque Number, Cheque Date and the signature on the cheque.
+This data is then fed to a database from where the credentials are cross verified from the backend servers to either approve or reject the cheque.

 # Screenshots:

 #### Key Parameters of a Cheque